typesigma/typesigma/README.md

 # typesigma
-Based ORM/ODM for Node.js and TypeScript
+Based ORM for Node.js and TypeScript you can depend on